 I walked past the fire house, a few ordinary, heroic Men lounging on the step outside, and I realized even heroes need heroes, even heroes need saving sometimes.
 It didn’t seem like a coincidence a few moments later to pass by the Catholic Chapel high up on its hill.
 I thought of the sacrifice The Hero gave for all of His brothers and sisters, my brothers and sisters.

 I passed the grave of Margaret Corbin, Revolutionary War heroine.
 I’d never heard of her, or if I had, I’d long since forgotten.
 Who was she?
 What battles did she face?
 A female Revolutionary War hero?
-It seemed almost unthinkable, but I also knew there were others, names like 16 year old Sybil Ludington and others.
+It seemed almost unthinkable, but I also knew there were others, names like 16 year old Sybil Ludington and more.
 I thought of what we expose our children to today and of what we don’t allow them to experience.

 I realized that I too am made from the same clay those long departed heroes are made from, and that I can always do more, give more, forgive more, find more Joy, offer more Love than I do.
-I realized that excuses we give are just that excuses and that memes about single Moms being super heroes are just memes unless we do the hard stuff, the stuff we don’t want to do, the stuff I often fail at.
+I realized that excuses we give are just that excuses and that memes about single moms being super heroes are just memes unless we do the hard stuff, the stuff we don’t want to do, the stuff I often fail at.
 I realized super heroes are fictional and that our world needs more real life heroes doing what others can’t do, not because they don’t have the ability but because they won’t see past themselves or because they don’t think they have the freedom or the power to do anything about it.

 I met Carmen on that walk and we chatted happily.
 Her husband is a Christian life coach, and we chatted briefly about some of the struggles of today and of our faith.
 I wished I could have talked with her more, but I met a friend and had to say good-bye.
 I gave her my life coaching business card and hope she’ll be in touch, knowing God brings people together for whatever reason, knowing that sometimes brief encounters lead to lasting friendships, and knowing that whether I meet Carmen in this life again or not, I’d been Blessed by her company and, from the sweetness that shone from her, had hopes to meet her again one day in Heaven.
 I hoped I’d remember her name by the time we got there but knew God would help me if I’d forgotten.